The theme of this year's National Children's Day UK is kindness.

 Creative ways for kindness

-Here are a few tips on how RAKD can give you and your little one that lovely warm feeling:
+Here are a few tips on how acts of kindness can give you and your little one that lovely warm feeling:

 - At the park or soft play area, ask the child who is on their own if they would like to play with you